 Publish Generic Process Model into the GPM repository

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to publish previously saved Generic Process Models into the GPM repository.

 PM Tool must be able to publish Generic Process Models into the GPM repository.
 The GPM repository is a shared directory accessible by all the authorized actors.
 This scenario aims to copy a given GPM file into the shared directory.